Close

 Generally, legal assistance attorneys do not represent clients in court.
 However, some service branches offer the Expanded Legal Assistance Program.
 This program allows for in-court representation in limited cases.
 See below for help finding a private civilian lawyer.

-For criminal matters or other issues not available through your installation’s Legal Assistance Office, you’ll most likely want to consider a private civilian attorney.
-If you’re facing discharge or criminal prosecution by the military, you can seek assistance from a Military Defense Counsel.
+For criminal matters or other issues not available through your installation’s legal assistance office, you should probably consider a private civilian attorney.
+If you’re facing discharge or criminal prosecution by the military, you can seek assistance from a military defense counsel.

 Seeking nonmilitary counsel

-Services provided within a Legal Assistance Office are free.
-However, you may need to pay for private civilian counsel.
+Services provided within a legal assistance office are free.
+However, depending on your specific case, you may need to hire and pay for private civilian counsel.
 If so, ask your legal assistance attorney if your case qualifies for pro bono or reduced-fee representation.
 If not, ask about private civilian legal representation available in your community.

-Military Defense Counsels are legal offices separate from your local Legal Assistance Office.
+Military defense counsels are legal offices separate from your local legal assistance office.
 They are available if you are facing prosecution by the military.
-As a service member, you have the right to be represented at your court-martial.
+As a service member, you have the right to have representation at your court-martial.

 • Suspected of an offense